CA Portal Blog for all CA, CS & Lawyers

 Salary Comparison between Accounting and Law Profession:

-If we talk about salary, then in general, lawyers simply make more money in comparison to accountants right after getting graduated globally.
+If we talk about salary, then in general, lawyers simply make more money in comparison to accountants right after graduating globally.

 In the case of India, the situation is more or less the same as the average salary of an accountant is around INR 1.5 lakh to 2 lakh per year whereas in the case of lawyers, the median average salary wage slab boosts up to INR 2 lakh to 4 lakh per year.
 Such statistics clearly show that choosing the law profession is undoubtedly more rewarding in terms of financial perks in India but requires more educational qualifications in comparison to accountancy.

-Here is a tabular comparison between Accounting and Law in terms of varied aspects like growth, salary, and job prospects:-
+Here is a tabular comparison between accounting vs law in terms of varied aspects like growth, salary, and job prospects:-

 Comparison between Accounting and Law